Mycteroperca microlepis: Taxonomy

-Mycteroperca microlepis was first formally described as Trisotropis microlepis in 1879 by the American ichthyologists George Brown Goode (1851-1896) and Tarleton Hoffman Bean (1846-1916) with the type locality given as Florida.
+Mycteroperca microlepis was first formally described as Trisotropis microlepis in 1879 by the American ichthyologists George Brown Goode (1851–1896) and Tarleton Hoffman Bean (1846–1916) with the type locality given as Florida.

 Utilisation and threats

-Mycteroperca microlepis is targeted by commercial and recreational fisheries using handline, bottom longline and speargun.
+The gag grouper is targeted by commercial and recreational fisheries using handline, bottom longline and speargun.
 Fishermen target the spawning aggregation while the juveniles are frequently caught as bycatch in the bait-shrimp fishery that fishes over sea grass beds.
 There have been reports of ciguatera poisoning among humans following the consumption of flesh from M. microlepis.
 This species is threatened by and is vulnerable to overfishing and both Mexico and the United States have introduced conservation measures.